rintnetwork/front-end/src/content/whitepaper/index.md

 ## Contribution Period Details {#contribution-period-details}

-The launch of the Reyna Network, and the corresponding token creation process, are organized around smart contracts running on Binance Smart Chain.
+The launch of the Reyna Limited, and the corresponding token creation process, are organized around smart contracts running on Binance Smart Chain.

 - The Contribution Period will begin June 14th, 2021.
 Instructions on how Contributors can participate will be made available closer to the date of the event.
-- Participants willing to contribute to and support the development of the Reyna Network can do so by sending BNB to the designated address.
-By doing so contributors create Reyna Network Tokens (RNT) at the rate of 5,000 RNT per BNB.
+- Participants willing to contribute to and support the development of the Reyna Limited can do so by sending BNB to the designated address.
+By doing so contributors create Reyna Limited Tokens (REY) at the rate of 5,000 REY per BNB.
-- The RNT creation rate per BNB is fixed, and will remain constant for the duration of the Contribution Period.
+- The REY creation rate per BNB is fixed, and will remain constant for the duration of the Contribution Period.
-- The number of RNT created depends on the amount of contributions received by the smart contract.
+- The number of REY created depends on the amount of contributions received by the smart contract.
 - The Contribution Period will run for a period of 14 days, or within 24 hours of reaching the first ceiling, of 5M USD (United States Dollar) equivalent in BNB, having been reached.
 - reyna Research & Development Ltd. controls the contract and the address to which gathered BNB will be sent (implemented as a multisig address).
-- RNT received by Contributors will be transferrable 7 days after the end of the Contribution Period.
+- REY received by Contributors will be transferrable 7 days after the end of the Contribution Period.

 ## Tokenomics {#tokenomics}

-- **50%** | Staking and Mining for NFT | 499,500,000,000 RNT
+- **50%** | Staking and Mining for NFT | 499,500,000,000 REY
-- **10%** | Rewards (marketing, airdrops etc) | 99,900,000,000 RNT
+- **10%** | Rewards (marketing, airdrops etc) | 99,900,000,000 REY
-- **10%** | Team | 99,900,000,000 RNT
+- **10%** | Team | 99,900,000,000 REY
-- **8%** | Farming reynaSwap | 79,920,000,000 RNT
+- **8%** | Farming reynaSwap | 79,920,000,000 REY
-- **5%** | Base pool | 49,950,000,000 RNT
+- **5%** | Base pool | 49,950,000,000 REY
-- **2%** | Farming Pancake | 19,980,000,000 RNT
+- **2%** | Farming Pancake | 19,980,000,000 REY
-- **15%** | Reserves | 149,850,000,000 RNT
+- **15%** | Reserves | 149,850,000,000 REY

 ### Team Tokens {team-tokens}